decodingml/tabular-semantic-search-tutorial/README.md

   </tr>
 </table>

+TBD

 ## License

-This course is an open-source project released under the Apache-2.0 license.
+This course is an open-source project released under the MIT license.
 Thus, as long you distribute our LICENSE and acknowledge your project is based on our work, you can safely clone or fork this project and use it as a source of inspiration for your educational projects (e.g., university, college degree, personal projects, etc.).